 For this assignment, you will develop an interview questionnaire that will help you to gain information about their life.
-You may want to ask about your interviewee's cultural background, their childhood and life growing up, their education and work experiences, their family relationships, and other areas in which you are interested.
+You may want to ask about your interviewee's cultural background, their childhood and life growing up, their education and work experiences, their family relationships, or about other areas in which you are interested.
 Your goal is to utilize anthropological concepts from class and/or the textbook to understand and explain your interviewee's life experiences and worldview.
 In this project, you will analyze the content of the interview using anthropological theories and concepts that we have discussed in class and that you have learned through your readings.
-You will be expected to discuss the relationship between a particular instance (person, community, or place) and the broader cultural context in which they exist.
+You will be expected to discuss the relationship between the particular experiences of your interviewee and the broader cultural context(s) in which they exist.
 Remember, you need to approach this project like an anthropologist: open minded and without value judgments placed on those who are different from you.

-You will turn in a 900-1000 word paper describing your interviewee's life (150 points), along with a copy of the interview questions that you asked your interviewee (50 points).
-In the final paper, you will give a detailed description and analysis of the interview, including:
+You will turn in a 900-1100 word paper describing your interviewee's life (175 points), along with a copy of the interview questions that you asked your interviewee (25 points).
+In the final paper, you will give a detailed description and analysis of the interview.
+This narrative should:

-- 1. Brief description of the subculture your interviewee is a part of, and your position in relation to it (i.e. how your cultural background is different from and/or similar to your interviewee) - 2.
-Discussion of your interviewee's life experiences within a particular cultural and historical context - 3.
-Discussion of your interviewee's life (childhood, youth, adulthood if relevant); including important or significant life experiences - 4.
-Application of at least two concepts from the lesson content and/or textbook to analyze, interpret, and/or understand the content of the interview.
-To do this well, you must first describe/define the concepts themselves. - 5.
+- 1. PROVIDE A BRIEF DESCRIPTION OF THE SUBCULTURE YOUR INTERVIEWEE IS A PART OF, AND YOUR POSITION IN RELATION TO IT (I.E. HOW YOUR CULTURAL BACKGROUND IS DIFFERENT FROM AND/OR SIMILAR TO YOUR INTERVIEWEE) - 2.
+SITUATE YOUR INTERVIEWEE'S LIFE EXPERIENCES WITHIN A PARTICULAR CULTURAL AND HISTORICAL CONTEXT - 3.
+Describe important aspects of your interviewee's life that were talked about in the interview.
+It is helpful to bring in quotes from your interviewee to give the reader a sense of their voice and perspective. - 4.
+Apply at least two concepts from the lesson content and/or textbook to analyze, interpret, and/or understand the content of the interview.
+To do this well, you must first describe/define the concepts themselves.
+For example, think about what we have learned in this class about identity, family, language, or material culture.
+How might concepts from these lessons help you to explain the significance of your interviewee's life experiences? - 5.
 A reflection on the experience of doing the interview.
 How did it feel to be the interviewer?
 What did you learn?
 Was it easier or more challenging than you thought it would be?
 Did you know the person before the interview?
 If so, how do you see that person differently after the interview?

-\\ Please make sure you have consent from the person before you conduct your interview, and please be respectful to your interviewee.
+Please make sure you have consent from the person before you conduct your interview, and please be respectful to your interviewee.
 For instance, if you can see that a topic makes them uncomfortable, discontinue that line of questioning.